 Becoming a parent is always a challenge, but the early days with a new baby are even harder if you also suffer from postnatal depression, post-traumatic stress disorder or another mental health problem.
 And it can be very difficult to know what’s normal and when you should seek help while you’re in a situation that is already new and unfamiliar.

 Here we explain the most common mental health issues women experience after giving birth, tell you what help and treatments are available and how to find the support you need.
 It’s important to remember that if you’re worried or anxious about the way you’re feeling in any way, it’s always best to seek help as early as possible.

 What is postnatal depression?

-Postnatal depression (PND) is one of the most common and well-known mental health problems after birth, affecting more than one-in-ten new mothers in the first year of motherhood.
+Postnatal depression (PND) is one of the most common and well-known mental health problems after birth, affecting more than one in 10 new mothers in the first year of motherhood.

 PND can either start suddenly, or develop gradually over time, so it can be tricky to notice the signs at first.